-The political profile of the state will be discussed in chapter 4.
+The political profile of the state will be discussed separately in chapter 4.
 Within the context of an investigation of free associations independent of the state political parties should be mentioned as a relevant part of civil society,

 if they are not absorbed by the state, as is the case in communist countries.

 each ideology.
 It implies political freedom as well, the freedom to propagate political convictions in the public domain.
 Interest and action groups usually restrict themselves to a part of the public domain.
 In contrast, a political party is concerned with

 the public domain as a whole, and with the internal organization of its guardian, the republic.
 A political party is an association primarily characterized by the relation frame of faith, but it is not secondarily typified by worship.
 Therefore it is not a

 church.
 Sometimes a political party is based on state power, sometimes it is an interest group, but it ought to be free from the state and to serve general interest, according to its ideology.
 Its primarily ideological character is secondarily based in an

 argued program of principles, a political manifesto and an action program.

 political party is exclusively directed to the public domain including the republic that administers the public domain.
 The character of a political party is typically interlaced with that of the state, in a way that no longer exists for the church since the

 separation of church and state.
 The political ideology implies first of all an argued view of the state and public government.
 Nevertheless the similarities between faith communities and political parties are striking.
 For some people their party is a substitute

 for the church, for others a place where people from separated churches can meet each other.
 The members of a political party trust each other more than they trust members of a different party.

 3.10.
 Courts of justice

 In any society, courts of justice are concerned with juridical aspects of many kinds of human activity.
 Their independence from state government means that courts of justice are

 not necessarily organs of the state.
-In private law, the state is usually not even a party.
+In private law, the state is usually not even an interested party.
 In the public domain, the state sometimes acts as an organ of justice, in particular with respect to criminal acts.
 The office of public justice, being

 an organ of the state and a specific juridical subject, brings criminals to court and executes the judgments of courts.
 However, even in the public domain, the state does not only act in a juridical sense.

-courts) forms an association with a dual character.
+In a civilized country, a court of justice (or a system of such courts) forms an association with a dual character.
 Its generic character is like that of any association qualified by the political relation frame, for higher

 courts have authority over lower courts, which assert discipline by adhering to the rulings of the higher courts.
 Its generic character is founded in the frame of social intercourse.
 Its members are judges, adhering to many typical customs.
 Its specific